hsuwanying/hsuwanying/README.md

   - 👩🏻‍🎨 **Texture & abstract art**: a new hobby I discoved recently, a greate alternative to meditation

 ### 🔭 About this Github
-Due to confidential reasons, I only added three projects at the moment.
 In these selected works, I documented how I use business framework, essential programming packages, visualization tools, ML models to solve business problems.

 <br>